manuganji/indiestack/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Vercel Postgres

+A note on edge environments

+In edge environments, IO connections cannot be reused between requests.
+To allow your Pools to continue to function, we set maxUses to 1 when running on the edge (otherwise the Pool might hold on to a Client used in one request and try to use it again in another).
+Unfortunately, this means the Pool also can't reuse the connection within the request.
+For this reason, if you're firing more than one database query to serve a single request in your app, we recommend obtaining a Client from Pool.connect, using that Client to query the database, and then releasing it.